ilias-ant/ilias-ant/README.md

 Hi there 👋,

-My name is **Ilias Antonopoulos** and i work as a Lead Data Scientist in Athens, Greece.
+My name is **Ilias Antonopoulos** and i work as a Machine Learning Engineer in Athens, Greece.

 I have recently graduated from the [MSc in Data Science](https://datascience.aueb.gr/) @ Athens University of Economics and Business ([AUEB](https://www.aueb.gr/en)).